 Prepare for the challenge ahead with our tongue-in-cheek guide to feeding toddlers.

-STEP 1.
 Make a list of all meals your toddler has devoured in the past.

 Aim for success by sticking to items that make this list.
 Your list most likely includes chips, nuggets, pizza, spag bol and anything cheesy.